Pauked/dcli/!todo.md

  - To track wads played
  - To track time played at a WAD and Engine level
  - Have last played based on machine name
+ - Play queues, different queues to play wads.
+One based on my ordering, one based on random, one based on DoomWorld scores.

 Orginal thoughts:
 - Windows support